Obsession: Panicle hydrangea. No fuss, sun-loving, long-blooming. What’s not to love?

 Three Season Wonder

 Here’s where it really gets good.
 In early fall, blooms change from snowy-white to shades of pink and red, gradually fading to a soft creamy-hue.
-When the rest of the garden is kaput, panicle hydrangea adds a touch of Indian-summer color.
+When the rest of the garden is kaput, panicle hydrangea adds a touch of late-summer color.
 Great choices include Quick Fire® Hardy Hydrangea and Pinky Winky™ Hardy Hydrangea.

 6 Panicle Hydrangeas We Love